GiAna-A/GiAna-A/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on my Master Thesis in a cool startup.
-- 🌱 Started to learn HTML, CSS and Javascript
+- 🌱 Started to learn HTML, CSS and Javascript, working right now in a cool startup.